t1/junit-5-structure-demo/README.md

 ```

 The verification is done in the implementations, so we can't say something like `thenIsEmpty`, we'll need a generic name.
-`thenParseAll` would be misleading, so `verify` with the method called is a good name, e.g. `verifyParseFirst`.
+`thenParseAll` would be misleading, so `verify` with the method called is a good name, e.g. `verifyParseAll`.

-This extraction works fine for `parseAll`, as the call that never fails,
+This extraction works fine for `parseAll`, as the call never fails,
-but, e.g., `parseSingle` throws an exception, when there is more than one document.
+but, e.g., `parseSingle` throws an exception when there is more than one document.
 So the `whenParseSingle` test has to delegate the exception for verification, too.

 Let's introduce a second `verifyParseSingleException` method for that check.